Lycoming College for Kids and Teens

 Discounts are offered for each additional family member.
 Checks and credit cards are accepted for all fees.
 Parents may enroll their children online,or by contacting Robin Van Auken, Email Robin Van Auken at College for Kids, for an application form.or

 Enrollment is limited, so apply early.
 Placement is based on the order in which the applications are received, so register early to avoid closed classes.

-For a complete list of classes and descriptions, and for further information on the program and application, please visit the CLASSES LINK or call (570) 321-4180.
+For a complete list of classes and descriptions, and for further information on the program and application, visit the College for Kids classes page.